 Thinking of rehoming?
 You’ve come to the right place.
-The decision to rehome a pet is a life-changing one for your and your family, and Edinburgh Dog and Cat Home’s animal experts are on hand to answer any questions you may have and help you meet your perfect match.
+The decision to rehome a pet is a life-changing one for you and your family, and Edinburgh Dog and Cat Home’s animal experts are on hand to answer any questions you may have and help you meet your perfect match.
 Read through the sections below to find out more about our rehoming process.
-Please note that a visit in person to the Home is essential, and more than one visit may be required.
+Please note, in order to comply with government guidelines and social distancing measures, we have changed our rehoming process.